 7. Tiled Wall

 This kitchen is crisp, clean, and bright.
 With ample storage below the white counters, there was no need to top cabinets, which is a perfect way to open up a kitchen.
-The natural light plays wonderfully with the natural light coming through the right wall window, and the light creates an ombre effect on the light grey lower cabinets.
-Where a backsplash isn’t needed, it can be tempting to leave a wall bare, but this design shows the advantages of tiles the back wall either way.
-Lastly, the gold faucet is an unlikely pairing with a white and grey kitchen, but it is a great pop of color and adds some dimension to the room.
+The natural light plays wonderfully with the natural light coming through the right wall window, creating an ombre effect on the light grey lower cabinets.

 8. U-Shaped

 This small kitchen is maximized for storage and function.
-The U-shape allows for ample cabinet space on the bottom and counter space on the top.
+The U-shape allows ample cabinet space on the bottom and counter space on the top.
 Dark and bold accents such as knobs and faucets are a great way to add dimension into the room, without going overboard.
-But the best part about this kitchen is the shelving on the back wall.
-Open storage can really make a room feel larger — just being able to see a wall has a huge impact on that claustrophobic feeling.
-Plus, you can add pops of color and modern storage options without cluttering the counter space.

 9. Just a Touch of Modern

-This kitchen has a few great features that make it stand out among rustic designers.
-The exposed brick on the right wall is absolutely gorgeous and the dark wood table looks handcrafted and read to feed several generations of a family.
 The wood from the table also matches that open shelving in the upper left corner of the room.
-Even the pots and pans around the room are brass and help rewind the clock on this room.
+Even the pots and pans around the room are brass and help rewind the clock in this room.
 The only thing that dates this room is the modern lighting fixture over the table.

 10. Paneling and Open Shelves